How Cannabis Users Can Prevent Coronavirus

 Don't Believe the Hype about Coronavirus Treatments

-Whenever there is an emergency, snake oil salespeople will claim to have the latest' cure-all' for it.
+Wherever there is a health crisis, snake oil salespeople will claim to have the latest' cure-all' for it.
 From sesame oil, sea rocks, vitamin D, or Jim Bakker's Silver Solution, there is no shortage of worthless disinformation on social media.
-While we are looking into hydroxychloroquine as a potential treatment, not enough trusted data is in to make a reliable judgement one way or the other.
+Hydroxychloroquine as a potential treatment has largely been debunked.
 With the hype around CBD, you can also expect to hear unfounded claims about its effect on Coronavirus.
 There is no reliable research on CBD and Coronavirus.
 These claims are false and meant to prey on the public's hysteria.
 Wearing a mask anytime you are around people is becoming the recommended norm.
 That said, there no good reason to buy a $50 face mask on Amazon unless you are a healthcare worker.
 The more inexpensive ones will do just fine.
 Although a mask lowers the chance of an infected person spreading the virus, proper handwashing is a much more effective way to keep you from catching it.

 Coronavirus is Mainly Spread by Person-to-Person Contact

-COVID-19 is spread by direct contact.
+COVID-19 is spread mainly by direct contact.
 The infection usually occurs with exposure to respiratory droplets from an infected person's sneeze or cough.
 Persons at higher risk are in close contact (within about 6 feet of other people).
-There is increasing evidence Covid-19 may be an airborne virus as well.
-This implies it can be spread through the air.
+There is strong evidence COVID-19 is an airborne virus as well.
+This implies it can catch it by inhaling it in the air, much like when you are able to smell marijuana smoke long after the smoker has left the room.
 This means there is a chance of you can catch the virus just by breathing the same air as an infected person.
 Again, wearing a mask all the time should lower your risk.

 In general, the CDC recommends: